AdobeDocs/experience-manager-brand-portal.en/help/using/brand-portal-sharing-folders.md

 >[!NOTE]
 >
 >By default, the **[!UICONTROL Public Folder Publish]** option is disabled while configuring replication of Brand Portal with AEM Author.
-If the option is enabled, then the folders published to Brand Portal will be accessible to all the users (non-admin users also) by default.
+If the option is enabled, then the folders published to Brand Portal are accessible to all the users (non-admin users also) by default.

 ### Non-admin user access to shared folders {#non-admin-user-access-to-shared-folders}

 Non-admin users can access only the folders shared with them on Brand Portal.
-However, how these folders are displayed on the portal when they log in depends on the settings of **[!UICONTROL Enable Folder Hierarchy]** configuration.
+However, how these folders are displayed on the portal when they log in depends on the settings of the **[!UICONTROL Enable Folder Hierarchy]** configuration.

 **If the configuration is disabled**

-Non-admin users see all the folders shared with them on landing page, on logging in to the Brand Portal.
+Non-admin users can see all the folders shared with them on the landing page, on logging in to the Brand Portal.

 ![](assets/disabled-folder-hierarchy1-1.png)